JamesGGoudie/JWorks/README.md

     This is the Java application that the team is building, it contains the code for the entire application.
 This application is a still in progress and in its early stages.

+## JWorks/test:

+    A work in progress collection of jUnit test cases for the jWorks application.
+Note that do to function visibility, the jUnit file for directly testing the database classes,databaseTester, is present in the JWorks/src/database package.

 ### Build Instructions: